jeffskafi/aircanada_eval/README.md

 - Check aggregate.json → has a "risk" key with by_use_case, by_attack, by_use_case_attack.
 - In Streamlit, open ⚠️ Residual risk; tables should populate.
 - In report/README.md, see Residual risk snapshot.

-If anything looks off, paste me your aggregate.json → I’ll pinpoint and fix.